-Mothers fighting famine and extreme levels of hunger put the needs of their children above their own.
+These inspiring African mothers who are fighting famine and extreme levels of hunger put the needs of their children above their own.

-On Mother’s Day, we salute hard-working mothers around the world, especially those who have an added challenge of raising their children while dealing with famine and food shortages.
+We salute hard-working mothers around the world, especially those who have an added challenge of raising their children while dealing with famine and food shortages.